DeeMcCart/CI_PP2_HumbleNumble/README.md

 ----------------

 ### UX Design Scope User Requirements and Expectations
 <br>
 From the analysis of existing games, a set of possible requirements was identified for a new portal.
 <br><br>
 The basic requirement for users is to have access to a 'fair' game where they have a possibility of reaching the goal.
-* The game is a fun way of applying simple mathematical principles
+Humble Numble is a fun way of applying simple mathematical principles

 <ul>MVP Requirements:
 <li>Must be intuitive to use</li>